A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Evaluation Metrics

 \subsection{Quadratic Global Calibration Score}

-Inspired in the Brier score \cite{brier1950verification} - a proper scoring rule widely used to evaluate uncertainty calibration in classification problems - we introduce in this section the Quadratic Global Calibration (QGC) score, that leverages the same fundamental principle of its predecessor, by computing the quadratic difference between a confidence score and its true response. \\ We start by considering (as in the previous section) a probabilistic detector $f: \mathcal{X} \rightarrow \Phi$, a finite set of inputs $\mathcal{X}'$ and the bag of respective ground truth locations and classes $(\mathcal{Y}',\mathcal{K}')$.
-In this context we can construct our bags $\text{TP}_{\tau}$, $\text{FP}_{\tau}$ and $\text{FN}_{\tau}$. \\ The QGC score can now be computed as
+Inspired in the Brier score \cite{brier1950verification} - a \textit{proper scoring rule} widely used to evaluate uncertainty calibration in classification problems - we introduce in this section the Quadratic Global Calibration score (QGC), that leverages the same fundamental principle of its predecessor by computing the quadratic difference between a confidence score and its true response. \\ We start by considering a confidence-based detector $f: \mathcal{X} \rightarrow \Phi$, a finite set of inputs $\mathcal{X}'$ and the bag of respective ground truth locations and classes $(\mathcal{Y}',\mathcal{K}')$.
+In this context we can construct our bags $\textit{TP}_\tau$, $\textit{FP}_\tau$ and $\textit{FN}_\tau$.
+The QGC can now be computed as

-A lower value of QGC score translates a better performance in terms of uncertainty calibration, reaching its optimal value at 0.
+We remind that $p$ denotes a confidence score.
+A lower value of QGC translates a better performance in terms of uncertainty calibration, reaching its optimal value at 0.